 In cases like this, personal research in your local market for the most accurate, up-to-date and complete information should be done.
 While national salary and employment data can offer valuable insight into market conditions, they do not necessarily correlate directly with local or regional data.

 EMR workers possess as broad a range of degrees, training, and professional experience as their various salaries indicate.
 Many are experienced healthcare providers with associate’s, bachelor’s, or advanced degrees in nursing or health informatics; many others hold bachelor’s or master’s degrees in information technology.

 Today’s medical or IT professionals interested in joining the ranks of EMR professionals may want to consider enrolling in one of the graduate level EMR-certificate courses or health informatics degree programs now available at colleges and universities across the country.
-While numerous excellent programs exist, the University of South Florida is the only true medical school offering a graduate-level health informatics certificate program, which includes EMR training, in a 100% online environment.
+While many excellent programs exist, the University of South Florida is the only medical school offering a master’s degree or graduate certificate in health informatics, which includes EMR training, in a 100% online environment.

 Prospective students seeking EMR education should ensure that their programs of choice include coursework in leadership and communication skills; data entry and conversion; medical terminology and ethics; compliance monitoring; and IT/computer systems technology and applications.
-Interpersonal intelligence, patience, and a solid understanding of the U.S. healthcare infrastructure will also serve EMR professionals well in the years to come, as they enter the workforce and usher in ever-higher standards of clinical care.
+Interpersonal intelligence, patience and a solid understanding of the U.S. healthcare infrastructure should also prove useful in the years to come, as they enter the workforce and usher in higher standards of clinical care.